Is Super Therm Insulation or Paint?

 SUPER THERM an insulation or a paint?

 This is a question that came off a thread in 2010 and the response from J.E.
 Pritchett.
-Clearly people don’t understand new technology of insulation coatings.
+Clearly people don’t understand new technology of solar heat block coatings.

-It is both.
-It is a paint (coating- because it is three times thicker than regular house paint because of the ceramic load).
+It is a coating – because it is three times thicker than regular house paint because of the ceramic load.
 It blocks the initial heat load from radiation.
 Regular insulation materials are designed to absorb heat and then measure the amount of time it takes for this heat load to conduct through the material to the other side or cool side—this is referred to as the “R” value.
 SUPER THERM does not absorb heat and load it.
-It uses the specific ceramic compounds in the make up (four ceramic compounds) to block the UV (3% of the heat), Short Wave or Visual Light (40% of the heat) and Long Wave or Infrared (57% of the heat) from absorbing into the surface of the roof or walls.
+It uses the specific ceramic compounds in the make up (four ceramic compounds) to block the UV (3% of the heat), Short Wave or Visual Light (43% of the heat) and Long Wave or Infrared (54% of the heat) from absorbing into the surface of the roof or walls.

 The ceramic compounds are designed to be a particular size (to catch the vibration of the heat wave), density to block the absorption of the heat on the surface and crystaline structure to repel off the heat from the surface.
 The point is: If you do not absorb the radiation heat, there is no heat or reduced heat that is available for transfer to the cool side.
 This is basic physics.
 Don’t absorb and you don’t have the problem of heat transfer.
 All the standard “R” value materials are designed to absorb and then slowly transfer the heat–point is – it does transfer.
 The “R” is a measure of how fast it does the transfer.
 So, the point, do not load the heat and you keep the container, trailer, tank, house, etc. cool and when the sun goes down, it is immediately cool again and the A/C cycles off to save tremendous amount of energy.
 The “R” materials absorbed and are holding the heat and the A/C will fight this well into the night or early morning to stablize the air temperature inside.
 Again– don’t load the heat – you don’t have heat to transfer and conduct.